flowtoolz/flowtoolz.github.io/_posts/2019-08-25-code-represents-customer-value-and-technology.md

 If *software architecture* roots in a set of laws that naturally apply to all code, then what are these laws?
 Let's narrow down the first one!
 In this text, we excavate the fundamental role of *software architecture* by digging into the essence of code.

 Note, that when we talk of users, designers, developers and so forth, we mean abstract view points, not job descriptions or actual people.
 Could be that one person plays all the roles, could be that a view point is held by an institution or certain demographic.
-Those possible concretions don't matter here.
+The possible concretions don't matter here.

 ## Value Environment and Tech Environment